 Specialization: Bereavement and Memory Quilts

 Making unique bereavement quilts and memory quilts has become my specialty.
-I’m particularly fond of making these quilts which capture the spirit of a special loved one now gone and enjoy opening a package of unknown (but precious) clothes and turning them into a beautiful quilt.
+I’m particularly fond of making these quilts which capture the spirit of a special loved one now gone.
+I look forward to opening a package of unknown (but precious) clothes and turning them into a beautiful quilt.
 Such quilts, made from the clothes of a loved one, become a unique treasure and a valuable aid in healing.

 I also make quilts to memorialize a collection such as ties or t-shirts or baby clothes – or even boy scout badges.